Best Edge Computers: Driving the Future of Distributed Computing

 - Ensuring consistent software updates and patches

-- The difficulty of managing a large network of distributed devices
+- The difficulty of managing an extensive network of distributed devices

 - Monitoring and troubleshooting geographically dispersed infrastructure